dorna-robotics/dorna2-python/README.md

 The robot server runs on `ws://robot_host_address:443`, where `robot_host_address` is the host address (IP) of the robot controller, and `443` is the port number.
 Once the connection has been established between the robot and the client (user), they start communicating with each other by sending and receiving data in [JSON][json] format.

 ### Connect to the Robot
+#### `.connect(host="localhost", port=443, handshake_timeout=5)`
 Connect to the robot controller server at `ws://host:port`.
 Returns `True` on a successful connection, otherwise `False`.

-#### `.connect(host="localhost", port=443, handshake_timeout=5)`
-Connect to the robot server at `ws://host:port`.
 - *host*: (string) The controller host address.
 The default value is `"localhost"`.
 - *port*: (int) The controller port number.
 The default value is `443`.
 - *handshake_timeout*: (float > 0) Wait maximum of `handshake_timeout` seconds to establish a connection to the robot controller.
 The default value is `5` seconds.